tinoSibz/tinoSibz/README.md

 ## About me

-- Studying Applied MSc in Data Science & Artificial Intelligence @[DSTI](https://www.datasciencetech.institute/applied-msc-in-data-science-ai/)
-- Aiming to Study MSc in Computer Science @[GeorgiaTech](https://omscs.gatech.edu/specialization-machine-learning)
+- Studying MSc in Computer Science @[GeorgiaTech](https://omscs.gatech.edu/specialization-machine-learning)
 - Currently a Senior Data Scientist at Sand Technologies.
 - **Goal:**  Industry Research Scientist
 - More about me:  <!--https://-->